So you’re starting a community using an electronic mailing list. Great idea!

 List A has 70% of members receiving new messages as they are sent.
 List B has 95% of members receiving new messages as they are sent.

-Count Comparison – Month of May
+Count Comparison During 1 Month

 - List A sent 473 messages.